googleapis/python-aiplatform/README.rst

                   accelerator_type='NVIDIA_TESLA_K80',
                   accelerator_count=1)

 In the code block above `my_dataset` is managed dataset created in the `Dataset` section above.
-The `model` variable is a managed Vertex AI model that can be deployed or exported.
+The `model` variable is a managed Gemini Enterprise Agent Platform model that can be deployed or exported.

 AutoMLs
 -------
-The Vertex AI SDK for Python supports AutoML tabular, image, text, video, and forecasting.
+The Gemini Enterprise Agent Platform SDK for Python supports AutoML tabular, image, text, video, and forecasting.

 To train an AutoML tabular model: